-Science and Policy of Climate Change ENVI 3010 (4 Credits / 60 class hours) Local Faculty
+Science and Policy of Climate Change

+ENVI 3010 (4 credits)

-International Honors Program: Climate Change: The Politics of Food, Water, and Energy Fall 2019
+International Honors Program (IHP) Climate Change: The Politics of Land, Water, and Energy Justice

-PLEASE NOTE: This syllabus is representative of a typical term.
+This syllabus is representative of a typical 3-country program.
+Note that program locations may change due to Covid-19 precautions.
 Because courses develop and change over time to take advantage of unique learning opportunities, actual course content varies from semester to semester.